 Are you falling behind on your mortgage payments and wondering what your options are or how to keep your home?
 Buying a home with a mortgage comes with the risk of foreclosure.
 For example, a loss of a job, expensive medical bills, or a life event can threaten your ability to keep up with your monthly payments.
 So, what happens when you can’t pay your mortgage?
 How many payments can you be behind before losing your home in foreclosure?
 This article has all the answers you need.

-After 30 days past due, the delinquent payment might be reported to credit bureaus(TransUnion, Equifax, and Experian) which will lower your credit score.
-If you continue to not make your mortgage payments, your mortgage servicer will contact you many times to work out a plan.
+After 30 days are past due, the delinquent payment might be reported to credit bureaus(TransUnion, Equifax, and Experian), lowering your credit score.
+If you continue not making your mortgage payments, your mortgage servicer will contact you often to devise a plan.
 During this time, try to work out something with your lender.
 Depending on your financial situation, you might qualify for a loan modification, forbearance, etc.

-You can also explore other foreclosure mitigation strategies such as refinancing, a traditional sale, or a short sale.
+You can also explore other foreclosure mitigation strategies, such as refinancing, a traditional sale, or a short sale.
 Additionally, apply for different government debt relief programs such as the Home Affordable Modification Program (HAMP), the Home Affordable Refinance Program (HARP), and many more.
-A government-approved housing counseling agency can also help you navigate the process with ease, give you advice, and help you negotiate some of these deals.
+A government-approved housing counseling agency can also help you easily navigate the process, give you advice, and help you negotiate some of these deals.

 What happens if you can’t pay your mortgage?

-Financing a home purchase with a mortgage comes with the risk of foreclosure.
-While you don’t plan to have financial hardships, there are times when you can’t pay your mortgage due to financial hardships.
-An unexpected job loss, for example, can make it difficult to meet your monthly mortgage payments.
-If you can’t pay your mortgage, you could lose your home through the foreclosure process.
+While you don’t plan to have financial hardships, there are times when you can’t pay your mortgage due to money problems.
+An unexpected job loss, for example, can make it challenging to meet your monthly mortgage payments.
+If you can’t pay your mortgage, you could lose your home through foreclosure.

-The good news is that foreclosure does not happen right after missing one payment.
+The good news is that foreclosure does not happen after missing one payment.
 Most lenders initiate the foreclosure process after you have fallen behind on your mortgage payments for at least 120 days.
-Additionally, your lender is legally required to give notice about your delinquent payments and must allow you time to make up those payments.
-Furthermore, The foreclosure process is very expensive to lenders and takes a long time to complete.
+Additionally, the legal process requires the lender to give notice about your delinquent payments and must allow you time to make up those payments.
+Furthermore, The foreclosure process is costly to lenders and takes a long time to complete.
 For this reason, lenders try to avoid foreclosures as much as you do.

-Before you lose your home through foreclosure when you can’t pay your mortgage, you will be given a lot of opportunities to prevent this financial mishap and keep your home.
-Your lender will contact you on several occasions to prevent foreclosure.
-So, it is critical to be proactive and sincerely communicate with your lender about your financial situation ahead of time.
+Before you lose your home through foreclosure when you can’t pay your mortgage, you will be given many opportunities to prevent it and keep your home.
+Your lender will contact you on several occasions in an attempt to work out a payment plan.
+So, being proactive and sincerely communicating with your lender about your financial situation beforehand is critical.
 Depending on your situation, you might qualify for a loan modification, forbearance, etc.

 Related: How many missed mortgage payments before repossession?

-What to do if you can’t pay your mortgage?
+What do you do if you can’t pay your mortgage?

-In case you can’t pay your mortgage, there are still a few options you can explore before losing your home.
+If you can’t pay your mortgage, you can explore a few options before losing your home.
 The following are things to do when you can’t pay your mortgage.

 1. Reach out to your lender as soon as possible for assistance

 When you’re facing the loss of a job and cannot make your mortgage payments, it can be tempting to ignore the problem or hide from your lender.
 However, this is the worst thing you can do.
-Lenders are often willing to work with homeowners who are proactive and transparent about their financial difficulties.
-By communicating openly and honestly, you increase your chances of finding a solution that works for both parties.
+Lenders are often willing to work with proactive and transparent homeowners about their financial difficulties.
+Communicating openly and honestly increases your chances of finding a solution that works for both parties.

-Start by contacting your lender as soon as you anticipate a problem with making your mortgage payments.
+Start by contacting your lender when you anticipate a problem with making your mortgage payments.
 Explain your situation and ask about potential options for assistance.
 Depending on your situation, you might qualify for forbearance, a temporary reduction in monthly payments, or a suspension of your mortgage payments.
 Any of these options will make it easy to pay off your loan.

 - Get a loan modification.
-When you can’t afford your monthly payment, you might qualify for a loan modification program.
-These are debt relief programs designed to help homeowners who are falling behind on their mortgage payments.
+If you can’t afford your monthly payment, you might qualify for a loan modification program.
+These debt relief programs are designed to help homeowners who are falling behind on their mortgage payments.

 - Work out a repayment plan.
-If you have significantly fallen behind on your mortgage payments, you might qualify for a repayment plan.
-The plan allows you to repay the outstanding balance on your loan slowly without facing eviction or foreclosure.
+You might qualify for a repayment plan if you have significantly fallen behind on your mortgage payments.
+The plan allows you to slowly repay the outstanding balance on your loan without facing eviction or foreclosure.

-If you can’t pay off your mortgage, refinancing your loan might be a good option moving forward.
-The refinancing process means that you replace your current mortgage with a brand new one under different terms.
+Refinancing your loan might be a good option if you can’t pay off your mortgage.
+The process involves replacing your current mortgage with a new one with different terms.

 When should you refinance your mortgage?
-Refinancing a mortgage works best when rates go much lower over time or the terms of your loans are not favorable.
-Keep in mind that when you refinance, you technically apply for another loan which comes with extra costs and charges.
+Refinancing a mortgage is good if you have unfavorable terms or rates have gone much lower than when you purchased.
+Remember that when you refinance, you technically apply for another loan with extra costs, such as closing fees.
 For this reason, do the math first and refinance only if it will save you money.

 Related post: How to refinance a mortgage: A step-by-step guide